betaWeb/frash/README.md

 ----------

-To access the commands available through the console :
+To access the commands available through the console : php console console:listcommand
-> - php console
-> - php console console:listcommand